Actors Ben Stiller and Christine Taylor separate after 18 years

-LOS ANGELES "Zoolander" actor Ben Stiller and his wife Christine Taylor said on Friday they had decided to separate after 18 years together.
+LOS ANGELES (Reuters) - "Zoolander" actor Ben Stiller and his wife Christine Taylor said on Friday they had decided to separate after 18 years together.

 "With tremendous love and respect for each other, and the 18 years we spent together as a couple, we have made the decision to separate.
 Our priority will continue to be raising our children as devoted parents and the closest of friends.
 We kindly ask that the media respect our privacy at this time,” the couple said in a joint statement.